This

 Countermarks

-In the ancient times, coins circulated freely and
+In ancient times, coins circulated freely and